gitayam/matrix-to-discourse/CONTRIBUTING.md

 ## Prerequisites
 1. Fork the repository.https://github.com/irregularchat/matrix-to-discourse/tree/main
-2. Request access to the maubot dashboard. https://matrix.irregularchat.com/_matrix/maubot
 3. Read the [ROADMAP.md](./ROADMAP.md) to understand the current status of the project and the planned features.
+Needed for Full Testeding but not for error testing.
+1. Request access to the maubot dashboard. https://matrix.irregularchat.com/_matrix/maubot
-4. Request api access for Discourse and OpenAI from sac.
+2. Request api access for Discourse and OpenAI from sac.

 ## Environment Setup
 git clone the forked repository you made earlier.